AvLog is a free tool from AvLink — the pilot job platform.Explore AvLink

 Totals that do themselves

-Every category totals automatically as you type — plus hours broken down per aircraft type.
+Every category totals automatically as you type — plus hours by aircraft type and a Trends tab that charts your last 12 months, with rolling 28-day, 90-day and 12-month totals.
 No formulas to touch.

 Currency to your rules